Social media success is not just for B2C companies.

 To kick things off: a word from our host, and Director of Product, Vanessa Lee 👇 pic.twitter.com/W8BSO2tDmS

-In the example below, Shopify features its director of product which makes the video look more authentic.
+In the example above, Shopify features its director of product which makes the video look more authentic.
 For B2B companies, this gives an opportunity to put a human face on the brand which makes it more appealing for buyers.

 Not only can you go live during the conference, but you can also repurpose materials into social media video posts or a series of posts.
 For example, you can learn from the Gary Vee content pyramid model and turn your recorded conference (long-form piece of content) into short social-friendly posts that can fill your social posting calendar with useful content for months at a time.
 Win-win for both B2B buyers and companies.